zalora/deployix/nix-exec/compile-plugin/README.md

 a DSO (and any additional `flags` passed in) and is otherwise equivalent to the result of calling the `dlopen` function in the `nix-exec` lib with the resultant DSO, `symbol`, and `arity` as its arguments.

+Properly uses the native versions of compiler and libraries.